simomarsili/elss/README.md

 # elss

 **elss** is a Monte Carlo (MC) code for the analysis and the inference of energy landscapes in protein sequence spaces.
 **elss** can either be used to simulate a trajectory with a user-defined energy function, or to infer a data-driven statistical model from a multiple sequence alignment (MSA) via maximum a posteriori (MAP) estimation.
-The energy function and its parameters control both the frequencies of amino acids at the different positions along the chain and their correlations, and determine the frequency of a protein sequence in random samples extracted from the corresponding Gibbs distribution.
+The energy function and its parameters control both the frequencies of amino acids at the different positions along the chain and their correlations.

 # Obtaining the source

 All **elss** source code is hosted on Github.
-You can download the latest release using [this link](https://github.com/simomarsili/elss/archive/0.1.0.tar.gz).
+You can download the latest version of the code using [this link](https://github.com/simomarsili/elss/archive/0.1.0.tar.gz).

 # Prerequisites